Miners/MinusAPI/REST_API.markdown

 Example
 -------------
 * A call returns the below HttpResponse.

+	{"editor_id": "ej0rg", "reader_id": "vodiX5"}

 This gallery can be edited in any browser by going to http://min.us/mej0rg.
-The gallery can be viewed via http://min.us/vodiX5.
-Response: {"editor_id": "ej0rg", "reader_id": "vodiX5"}
+The gallery can be viewed via http://min.us/mvodiX5.

 UploadItem
 ===================